snakebyte69/uBee512/README.md

 # uBee512 #
 - uBee512 original to v6.0.0 - uBee Copyright (C) 2007-2016
-- Tricky Stuff - Updates to v6.1.0 - fathertedcrilly
+- farthertedcrilly - Tricky Stuff - Updates to v6.1.0
-- Dumb stuff - Snake
+- Snake - Dumb stuff
-- Contributions by MikeConflake
+- MikeConflake - minor updates

 An emulator for the Microbee Z80 ROM, FDD and HDD based models.
 Working towards a unified makefile for Windows, macOS and Linux.